maevebunnie/maevebunnie/README.md

 ;you like daganronpa, split, homestuck, dsmp, kakegurui [you're just weird, sorry!]

-;you support or are: an endogenic "system", multi-spec lesbian/gay, you support kink at pride parades, if you self-identify as an "IRL/DA" (you're just reality checking YOURSELF...)
-[you're a gross person!<3]
+;you support or are: an endogenic "system", multi-spec lesbian/gay, you support kink at pride parades [you're a gross person!<3]

 ;if you're a fictionkin anyone from of my source, if you role-play as anyone from my source, if you expect me to be friends with you JUST because of us being sourcemates, if you sexualize my source-self